Culture of Algeria: Aouchem

 Algerian artists reconnected with part of their historical and cultural legacy, especially the influence of Berber culture and language.
 A great deal of attention was brought upon the Berber culture and identity revendications after the Berber Spring in 1988, and it impacted the cultural production.

 Denis Martinez and Choukri Mesli participated in the creation of the group Aouchem (Tattoo), which held several exhibitions in Algiers and Blida in 1967, 1968 et 1971.
 A dozen artists, painters and poets decided to oppose the mainstream organization of art – especially of figurative art, they believe to be represented by the UNAP, the National Union for Plastic Art.
 They opposed their policy of excluding many active painters.
 According to its manifesto : "Aouchem was born centuries ago, on the walls of a cave of Tassili.
 It continued its existence until today, sometimes secretly, sometimes openly, according to fluctuations of history. (...)
 We want to show that, always magical, the sign is stronger than bombs".

-In spite of a surge of political violence following the war of independence, where the hegemony of the Arabic culture and language tended to overlap on the berberian culture, the plastic traditions of popular signs managed to maintain.
+In spite of a surge of political violence following the war of independence, where the hegemony of the Arabic culture and language tended to overlap with the Berberian culture, the plastic traditions of popular signs managed to be maintained.
 Aouchem builds on this traditional legacy.

 Naivety and expressionism

-Since the 1980s, there has been a renewal and also a form of "naivety", trying to go past the trauma of the war and address new contemporary issues.
+Since the 1980s, there has been a renewal and also a form of "naivety" of trying to go past the trauma of the war and address new contemporary issues.
 Baya (1931–1998) is the example of a great Algerian success story.
-Her work was prefaced by André Breton and exposed by André Meight when she was still a teenager.
-She who has not known her mother as she was doubly orphaned by the age of 5, produced colorful watercolors with fake symmetries, questioning the figure of the Mother.
+Her work was prefaced by André Breton and exposed by André Meight when she was a teenager.
+She who has not known her mother as she was orphaned by the age of 5 and since produced colorful watercolors with fake symmetries and questioning the figure of the Mother.
 She is part of the art brut movement.

 Expressionism was dominated by Mohamed Issiakhem, affectionately nicknamed "Oeil de lynx" (lynx eye) by his fellow writer Kateb Yacine.
 When he was 15, he had an accident with a grenade.
-Two of his sisters and his nephew died, his forearm had to be amputated.
+Two of his sisters and his nephew died, and his forearm had to be amputated.
 His personal drama resonates in work.
 He expressed themes like grief and loss through the use of thick pastes and universal figures; as an echo of the hardships of the Algerian war, as well as the universal struggle of those silenced and oppressed.